 LLT Group use of idiosyncratic pirate-monkey illustration creates a menacing look that is perfectly complemented by circular navigation and funny threatening text.

-Grain and Mortar integrates outline images along with squared background, recreating feeling of discreet design with clean and clear general appearance, in which is really difficult to get lost.
+Grain and Mortar integrate outline images along with squared background, recreating the feeling of discreet design with clean and clear general appearance, in which is really difficult to get lost.

 Ubooly has a really funny and cheerful picture of what’s happening, so that it looks hugely impactful.
 Basic navigation menu in the header and couple of widgets in the footer offers several lines of retreat.

 Jorgeatgu breaks the monotony of the page by means of angled typography and some cool graphics.

 Diesel offers clear escape routes in a simple easy-to-understand manner.